tiefenauer/jeeExample/README.md

 | JAVA_HOME       | java.home       |
 | JBOSS_HOME      | wildfly.home    |
 | MAVEN_HOME      | maven.home      |

+Optionally, you can add the following to your PATH.
+This will make Maven, Wildfly and Derby tools available from the command line (in case you need it).
+%MAVEN_HOME%\bin;%JBOSS_HOME%\bin;%DERBY_HOME%\bin

 ## Eclipse configuration
 To start/stop Wildfly from Eclipse and deploy the application to the server, switch to the JavaEE-Perspective and add Wildfly as a new Server.